Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Parameters of Interest

 In many applications, it makes sense to integrate out the covariates from the above conditional distributions.
 Manipulations of the distribution of covariates (while fixing the conditional distribution $\F_{Y^*|T^*X}$) are called counterfactual distributions.
+Work on counterfactual distributions (without measurement error) includes \citet{dinardo-fortin-lemieux-1996,machado-mata-2005,melly-2005,chernozhukov-val-melly-2013,rothe-2010,callaway-huang-2020}.
 There are multiple possibilities here, but the most common one is

 which adjusts the distribution of covariates at every value of $T^*$ to be given by the overall population distribution of covariates.